csacro-University-Exercises/AES/README.md

 # AES Exercise SoSe2020
-These are my chapertwise and exercisewise notes and comments.
+These are my chapterwise and exercisewise notes and comments.
 Steps taken for each Quartus task
 * create new project (DE2-115 is Cyclone IVE EP4CE115F29C7)
 * import pin assignment and set unused pins to tri-state input